allfed/ALLFED-Repository-Template/README.md

 #### Map Projection

 For published maps we use the [Winkel Tripel projection](https://en.wikipedia.org/wiki/Winkel_tripel_projection).
-You can use it by reprojecting the CRS on geopandas to `+proj=wintri`.
+You can use it by reprojecting the CRS of your data on geopandas to `+proj=wintri`.

 For example: